Metropole – Vienna in English: History

 In October 2015, Margaret Childs and Dardis McNamee co-founded Home Town Media GmbH and published the first issue of Metropole, titled “We Built This City”, focusing on how internationality shaped Austria and Vienna and continues to do so.

 In 2018, Metropole initiated the transnational and intercultural reportage project “Empire to Republic.”
 Using contemporary and archival photographs, original reporting and first-hand experiences, the project sought to tell the story of the region 100 years after the dissolution of the Habsburg Empire in 1918.
 The stories created by over 50 journalists from 13 Central and European countries appeared monthly in Metropole and in partnering news outlets.
 In 2019, Home Town Media published the book From Empire to Republic, a compilation of the project’s best reporting.

 In 2019, Metropole changed from appearing monthly (10 issues a year) to quarterly, with more frequent online content offered as part of this relaunch.

-In 2021, Metropole had planned to expand to new cities, starting with other Europeam cities.
+In 2021, Metropole had planned to expand to new cities, starting with other European cities.
 The goal would have been to build a city magazine that was hyper-local, helping the globally mobile live anywhere like they were born there.

 The founders and many of the contributors to the magazine were formerly associated with The Vienna Review, a previous English-language monthly, which ceased publication at the end of 2013.